 If completion of the hours were NOT part of a course, appropriate documentation must be either a letter verifying completion of a minimum of 25 hours of guided clinical observation, complete with the name, signature, date of signature, statement regarding the time period of when the observations were completed and ASHA certification number of the person verifying completion OR a log of all completed guided clinical observations, signed by each ASHA-certified SLP observed, with the ASHA certification number of each SLP observed.
 The student must also add a statement verifying discussions with the observed SLP regarding what was observed and what transpired during (the) observed session(s).

 Acceptable letters must be on letterhead or some sort of official documentation.
 There is NOT a standard form for logging hours.
 You can create your own, following the guidelines above.

 At some point, soon in the process, you will be receiving information from Castle Branch.
 This is the company used by the Dr. Pallavi Patel College of Health Care Sciences (PCHCS) and the Health Professions Division (HPD) to manage requisite immunizations, physical examination, and background checks.
 These requirements must be initiated prior to matriculation or shortly thereafter.
 Since some immunizations involve a series of inoculations over time, e.g., Hepatitis B, you will want to begin as soon as possible.
 All questions regarding immunizations, physical examination, and background checks are to be directed to the director of student affairs of the College: Mr. Jeffrey G. Jurkas | (954) 262-1299.

 - CONTACT PERSON

-The contact person for the Orientation Weekend and the Portfolio (we will discuss this during the weekend) is Mrs. Brenda Miles.
+The contact person for the orientation event and the Student Portfolio (we will discuss this during the weekend) is Mrs. Brenda Miles.